Animenosekai/nasse/README.md

         return 400, json.dumps({"error": "MISSING_ARG", "message": "The `password` argument is missing from the request"})

     [...]
-    # ...password validation an all...
+    # ...password validation and all...

     if str(request.method).upper() == "POST":
         email = request.params.get("email", None)